Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB105', 'After installing Windows Update KB3025390 Rapise No Longer Connects to IE')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB105.aspx">KB105</a> After installing Windows Update KB3025390 Rapise No Longer Connects to IE

-An old (December 9th, 2014) security update for Microsoft Windows and Internet Explorer (KB3025390)  broke the support in IE for 'out-of-process' code execution.
-This effectively prevented an automated testing application such as Rapise from automating Internet Explorer (IE) applications.
+An old (December 9th, 2014) security update for Microsoft Windows and Internet Explorer (KB3025390)В  broke the support in IE for 'out-of-process' code execution.
+This effectively prevented an automated testing application such as RapiseВ from automating Internet Explorer (IE) applications.
 This was subsequently fixed by Microsoft on February 10th, 2015 with the KB 3021952 update.

 ### <a onclick="return RegisterKbClick('KB102', 'How to Get Rapise Trace Logging Information')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB102.aspx">KB102</a> How to Get Rapise Trace Logging Information